EARTH5d/webdev-lab-notebook/reflection.md

 -- 02-a11y: The wedpage have no error flags and only one alert flag for No page regions.

+-- 03-: The wedpage have no error flags and only one alert flag for No page regions.

 ### CSS

 Enter your reflections on this section here.
 -- 01-html: There was no CSS for this assignment.

 -- 02-a11y: I did all that was asked to do in the CSS file and did not mess with anythign else.

+-- 03-css: I complete all the excerise for this week.
+I used the viedos to help me with 2,5 and 6.